MichaelNeas/laboratory/checklist.md

         - [Stability In Sorting Algorithms](http://www.geeksforgeeks.org/stability-in-sorting-algorithms/)
         - [Sorting Algorithms - Stability](http://homepages.math.uic.edu/~leon/cs-mcs401-s08/handouts/stability.pdf)
     - [ ] Which algorithms can be used on linked lists?
 Which on arrays?
 Which on both?
-        - I wouldn't recommend sorting a linked list, but merge sort is doable.
+        - Merge sort is doable, not suggested
         - [Merge Sort For Linked List](http://www.geeksforgeeks.org/merge-sort-for-linked-list/)

 - For heapsort, see Heap data structure above.
 Heap sort is great, but not stable.